SANdood/HubConnect-Custom-Drivers/README.md

 A collection of custom drivers to use with HubConnect

 ## Using these Custom Drivers with HubConnect
+### Install and Configure Custom Driver on your HubConnect Server (master)
-1. Install and save the desired Custom Driver in the **Drivers** section of your HubConnect Server, and on any HubConnect Remote Client that you want to use the (reflected) device on. *Note that some drivers will not work on SmartThings Hubs*
+1. Install and save the desired Custom Driver in the **Drivers** section of your HubConnect Server.
 2. On the HubConnect Server:
    * Open the `HubConnect Server for Hubitat` application
    * Click on `Manage Custom Drivers`
    * Click on `Add A Driver`
    * Fill in the `Attribute Class Name` and `Device Driver Name` as shown below for the driver you installed in step 1.
    * Select the `Attribute 1/18` type from the options list, as shown below
    * Fill in the remainder of the Attributes as shown below
+3. Click `Save`
+4. Click `Done`
+5. Click `Home` (or `Next`)

+### Install Custom Driver on any HubConnect Remote Clients
+This is only necessary if you want to reflect a Custom Device as a device on your Remote Client.
+If the device is physically installed on your Remote Client, you do not need to install the Custom Device (but it doesn't hurt anything if you do).
+1. Install and save the desired Custom Driver in the **Drivers** section of the HubConnect Remote Client that you want to use the (reflected) device on. *Note that some drivers will not work on SmartThings Hubs*

+### Reflect a Custom Device from your HubConnect Server
+1. Open the appropriate `HubConnect Server Instance` application for the target Remote Client
+2. Click on `Connect local devices to Remote Hub`
-3.
+3. Click on `Custom Devices`
+4. Click on the desired Custom Driver definition
+5. Select the desired local devices that you want to reflect using this driver. ***Be sure that the Custom Driver is already installed on the Remote Client!***
+6. When finished, click Done/Next all the way back to the main menu
+### Reflect a Custom Device from a HubConnect Remote Client
+1. Open `HubConnect Remote Client` application on the Remote Hub
+2. Click on `Select devices to synchronize to Server hub`
+3. Click on `Custom Devices`.
+Here you should see the list of Custom Drivers that you Installed & Configured in the very first step above.
+4. Click on the desired Custom Driver definition
+5. Select the desired local devices that you want to reflect using this driver. ***Be sure that the Custom Driver is already installed on the Remote Client!***
+6. When finished, click Done/Next all the way back to the main menu
 ### HubConnect EchoSpeaks
 #### Works With [Echo Speaks by tonesto7](https://github.com/tonesto7/echo-speaks)
 * Hubitat webSockets-only, as HubConnect limits the number of attributes that can be reflected via http